-PRINCIPLES OF MANUFACTURING - 1 credit.C13H05
+PRINCIPLES OF MANUFACTURING NON-

-Principles of Manufacturing is designed to provide students with exposure to various occupations and pathways in the Advanced Manufacturing career cluster, such as Machining Technology, Electromechanical Technology, Mechatronics, and Welding.
+DUAL -1credit.....C13H05 Principles of Manufacturing is designed to provide students with exposure to various occupations and pathways in the Advanced Manufacturing career cluster. such as Machining Technology, Electromechanical Technology, Mechatronics, and Welding.
 Throughout the course, students will develop an understanding of the general steps involved in the manufacturing process and master the essential skills to be an effective team member in a manufacturing production setting.
 Course content covers basic quality principles and processes, blueprints and schematics, and systems.
 Upon completion of this course, proficient students will advance from this course with a nuanced understanding of how manufacturing combines design and engineering, materials science, process technology, and quality.

-MECHATRONICS I DE -10th, 11th, 12th:1 credit..C13H04 MECHATRONICS I NON DUALC13H16 Prerequisite: Principles of Manufacturing
+MECHATRONICS I DE - 10th, 11th, 12th: 1 credit.....C13H04, C13H32 MECHATRONICS I NON DUALC13H16 engineer.

-Mechatronics I is an applied course in the manufacturing cluster for students interested in learning more about careers as a mechatronics technician, maintenance technician, electromechanical technician, and manufacturing engineer.
 This first of two courses covers basic electrical and mechanical components of mechatronics systems as well as their combined uses with instrument controls and embedded software designs.
 Upon completion of this course, proficient students are able to describe and explain basic functions of physical properties and electrical components within a mechatronic system.
 They can logically trace the flow of energy through a mechatronic system and can communicate this process to others.
 They know how to effectively use technical documentation such as data sheets, schematics, timing diagrams, and system specifications to troubleshoot basic problems with equipment.
 Finally, they develop strategies to identify, localize, and correct malfunctioning components and equipment.